IbcAlpha/IBC/userguide.md

 - on Unix it is the `/home/<username>` directory.

-You are advised to place the file in its own `IBController` folder within this location.
+You are advised to place the file in its own `TwsAutomater` folder within this location.

 You should also consider encrypting the folder containing the configuration file.
 This will prevent another user with administrator privileges gaining